ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 metadataUrl="./idp_ADFS.xml"
 ```

+### A fault handling policy is required to enable the global fault handler

+When configuring the global fault handler in API Manager, it is now required to define and select a [fault handler policy](/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies/#add-api-manager-fault-handler-policies).

 ## Deprecated features

 As part of our software development life cycle we constantly review our API Management offering.
 As part of this update, the following capabilities have been deprecated